imefisto/swoole-psr-kit/README.md

 ]
 ```

-Create a `dependencies.php` file with your container definitions:
+Create a `dependencies.php` file with your container definitions.
+Example using Guzzle PSR package:

 ```php
 use Http\Factory\Guzzle\ResponseFactory;